The Rush Limbaugh program, the Excellence in Broadcasting Network.

 You heard that?

-Well, it would be good to have somebody out there to groom and get ready uh to assume or even give them their own show or whatever.
+Well, it would be good to have somebody out there to groom and get ready to assume or even give them their own show or whatever.

-But I uh there are a lot of people that are that are in broadcasting today who have no foundational experience in it.
+I don't generally talk about this business much, but there are a lot of people that are in broadcasting today who have no foundational experience in it.

-They come from other fields, uh and they have been judged to have uh brilliance or uh uh they're funny or what have but but broadcasting's like any other business.
+They come from other fields and they have been judged to have brilliance or they're funny or what have.

-Uh the difference in the major leagues is they don't put people on the field who can't.
+The difference in the major leagues is they don't put people on the field who can't.

 You may not understand what they're saying half the time, but they are out there.

-Uh most of these liberal talk show hosts have no clue.
+Most of these liberal talk show hosts have no clue.

 They've never done it before.